outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - document uncertainty structures like randomness collisions & structures that produce certainty (combinations that stabilize)

   - document interacting AI error types (as in financial price & crime prediction models)

+  - standardization application to generate logic automation algorithm

+    - iterate through interface objects (change type, problem type, assumptions, etc)
+      - find interface objects in a problem space
+        - filter by relevance structures (like interaction directness/causation, such as change hubs)
+          - apply problem structures related to relevant structures
+            - apply organization structures (like a sequence of tests/queries) to problem structures

-  - logic automation example
+    - specific logic automation example
       - check for missing relevant info in info found with variables
         - change to add earlier window to mtime param bc its out of error window
       - find interaction type & change type in info metadata (filename, modification time relationship)
         - any logs changed in later would include logs modified earlier bc of lack of incrementing/rollover, so mtime increase is unnecessary
       - check assumptions for requirements
         - mtime param unnecessary bc most logs would be modified in original mtime param
       - check for relevant change-aggregation objects in structure (event objects in a sequence structure)
         - significant date (upgrade, reboot) was within original mtime param which could be a factor in error so mtime param is necessary

   - why structural analysis of components (like cell shape/surface) is insufficient as a predictor of functionality
     - it's missing info about: